 Finding a golf instructor can be a game-changer, but choosing the right one is the difference between lasting improvement and a year of frustration.
-A great coach does more than just tweak your grip, they build your confidence, simplify complex movements, and give you a road map for your entire game.
+A great coach does more than just tweak your grip - they build your confidence, simplify complex movements, and provide a road map for your entire game.
 This guide will walk you through exactly how to identify, vet, and select the perfect instructor for your specific goals.

 Why a Good Instructor Matters More Than You Think